Borel Complexity and the Schr\"oder-Bernstein Property: Preliminaries and notation

 \begin{theorem} Suppose $X \subseteq \mathbb{R}$ is $\Sigma^1_2$ (or $\Pi^1_2$).
 Then $X$ is absolute to transitive models $V \models ZFC^-$ with $\omega_1 \subseteq V$ (and hence also to forcing extensions). \end{theorem}

-The second is the L\'evy Absoluteness Principle, which has various forms (e.g., Theorem~9.1 of \cite{barwise2} or Section~4 of \cite{LevyAbs}); we give a version more convenient to us.
+The second is the L{\'e}vy Absoluteness Principle, which has various forms (e.g., Theorem~9.1 of \cite{barwise2} or Section~4 of \cite{LevyAbs}); we give a version more convenient to us.
 For a proof, see \cite{URL} (it is also standard).
+We need the following standard definition.